Are your customers buying just one item and checking out?

 Make sure to click on the 'Save' button when done.

 Right after checkout, if the customer qualifies for the upsell, they will be offered this related product.
-To test this, place a test order and see if you can adjust the quantity of the upsell (depending on your settings) and successfully place the order.
+To test this, place a test order and verify that you can adjust the quantity of the upsell (depending on your settings) and successfully complete the order.

 After successfully accepting the upsell, you will be redirected to the custom thank you page.